```html What Is a Good WPM? Typing Speed by Age, Job & Skill Level (2026)

 80+ WPM

-Excellent speed, especially if accuracy remains high.
+Excellent speed, especially if accuracy remains above 95%.

 The most useful benchmark is not your highest one-minute score.
 It is the speed you can repeat while staying accurate and comfortable.